-Course Codes: Duration: Two years
+Course Codes: Duration: Two years Prerequisites: Successful completion of Grade 10 Credits: 2.0

 IB History is a modern world history course that focuses on international and domestic conflicts during the 20th century.
 Students use course content to perform the critical historical thinking skills of analyzing a variety of sources, conducting independent historical research, and writing historical arguments.
 Students will study the causes, processes, and effects of major and minor wars, including their economic, ideological, political, social, strategic, technological, and territorial aspects.
 Both SL and HL students will study the causes of the Second World War in Europe and Asia and the resulting global Cold War as major areas of study.